 To promote social justice and best serve our clients, FVAP is an equal opportunity employer and is committed to maintaining a diverse staff and providing culturally competent services.
 Individuals of all races, ethnicities, national origins, religions, ages, sexes, sexual orientations, and gender identities, as well as differently abled persons, survivors of domestic violence, candidates from traditionally underrepresented communities and historically oppressed groups, bilingual and bicultural candidates, and those who are the first in their family to complete college or graduate school, are encouraged to apply.

 FVAP is located in Oakland, California.
-We are convenient to multiple bus lines and are 1 block from the 19th Street BART station.
+We are convenient to multiple bus lines and are close to both the 12th and 19th Street BART stations.

 Thank you for your interest in FVAP!